METALS-London copper faces weekly drop as supply concerns ease

 MELBOURNE, March 24 London copper was on Friday

-set to drop 2 percent for the week, with striking union members
+set to drop more than 2 percent for the week, with striking

 In the short term, investors were jittery on prospects that